 International Teaching Assistants Program

-A graduate seminar specially designed for teaching assistants and graduate students who speak English as an additional language.
-The seminar helps students' academic communication and teaching skills.
+International Teaching Assistants (ITA) graduate seminars and workshops are specially designed for teaching assistants and graduate students who speak English as an additional language.
+The free courses are designed to improve your academic communication and teaching skills.

 As an international graduate student at Simon Fraser University, you may have a high level of proficiency in standard formal English, but still encounter other communication problems on campus.
 These problems may be perceived as language-related, but sometimes it’s just a lack of understanding of the society, culture, attitudes and assumptions that prevail in the classroom and throughout the university.

-The International Teaching Assistants (ITA) Seminar will help you with spoken English as well as its social and cultural context, and will allow you to practise skills that will help you be a better TA.
+The ITA program will help you with spoken English as well as its social and cultural context, and will allow you to practise skills to help you be a better TA.

 International graduate students who expect to become teaching assistants should enroll in this program as early in their graduate program as possible in order to gain the greatest benefits.
 Homework is an essential part of the course structure and includes talking to and interviewing Canadian English speakers, listening to the radio, watching TV, and reading newspapers.